PhD Macroeconomics I

 • Assessment

-Four hours individually written home exam.
-The exam must be written in English.
+Four individually written assignments.
+The assignments can be written in English or a Scandinavian language.

 • Grading Scale